-If a balance exists students are required to make payment arrangements with OneStop before being readmitted to the program.
-The student may contact the OneStop office at cfaonestop@snhu.edu or 1-877-455-7648.
+If a balance exists students are required to make payment arrangements with Student Financial Services before being readmitted to the program.
+The student may contact the Student Financial Services office at SFSCFA@snhu.edu or 877-455-7648, select option 3 at the prompt.